DeplanckeLab/BRB-seqTools/README.md

 ### Demultiplex
 This tool is used when you need to generate all the fastq files corresponding to all your multiplexed samples.
 You end up with one fastq file per sample.
+> **Note:** If you use the "AnnotateBAM" tool, you can also demultiplex the annotated BAM file using GATK SplitReads

 Options:
 ```